 \subsection{Criterion for petiteness}

 Let us now consider a compact set $C\subset \R_+^n$.
-We remind (see \cite{MT2}) that $C$ being \textit{petite} for some sampled chain $(A_n)_{n\geqslant 0}$ of $X$ means that there exists a non-trivial Borel measure $\nu$ on $\R_+^n$ such that $\P_x\left(A_1\in \cdot \right)\geqslant \nu(\cdot)$ for all $x\in C$. $C$ is just said to be \textit{petite} if it is for some $(A_n)_{n\geqslant 0}$. \pe \\ Proving $C$ is petite relies on framework-specific strategies.
-The criterion for petiteness we will derive in this section applies to a broad range of settings, but it is worth keeping in mind that it may prove too technical in some cases.
-In particular, it can be easier to identify sampled chains that dominate $\R_+^n$-valued Dirac measures --- provided that such chains exists they exist. \pe \\ In most non-pathological specifications, the distribution of inter-jump times exhibits an absolutely continuous component with respect to the Lebesgue measure.
+We remind (see \cite{MT2}) that $C$ being \emph{petite} for some sampled chain $(X(A_n))_{n\geqslant 0}$ of $X$ means that there exists a non-trivial Borel measure $\nu$ on $\R_+^n$ such that $\P_x\left(X(A_1)\in \cdot \right)\geqslant \nu(\cdot)$ for all $x\in C$, and that $C$ is just said to be \emph{petite} if it is petite for some $(A_n)_{n\geqslant 0}$. \pe \\ Proving that $C$ is petite relies on framework-specific strategies.
+The criterion for petiteness we will derive in this section applies to a broad range of settings, but it is worth keeping in mind that it may prove unnecessarily technical in some cases.
+In particular, it can be easier to identify sampled chains that dominate $\R_+^n$-valued Dirac measures --- provided, of course, that such chains exists.\pe

+In most non-pathological specifications, the distribution of inter-jump times exhibits an absolutely continuous component with respect to the Lebesgue measure.
 This observation drives us to look for subsets of $\R_+^n$ on which the Lebesgue measure is dominated by the semigroup for the resolvent chain $(R_n)_{n\in \Z_+}$ defined by: